lsara011/Second-Brain/README.md

   <img src="./assets/readme/second-brain-dark.png" alt="SecondBrain white logo on a dark background" width="48%" />
 </p>

 SecondBrain is an AI-powered study assistant designed for high school and university students.
-Its purpose is to help students organize their coursework, understand difficult concepts, prepare for exams, and build stronger study habits.
+It brings course organization and guided learning support into one cross-platform application, helping students manage their academic lives, understand difficult concepts, prepare for exams, and build stronger study habits.

 The project is founded on a simple principle: AI should support learning, not replace it.
 SecondBrain will guide students through problems, ask useful questions, explain ideas in different ways, and help create study plans.
 It will not complete coursework, assessments, or exams on a student's behalf.
 Educators remain essential to the learning process, and this application is intended to complement their teaching.